-3.4 Borehole construction and test pumping
+3.4 Groundwater Abstraction, Borehole construction and test pumping

-All licence-level groundwater abstraction applications will be subject to a registration fee.
+Licence-level groundwater abstraction applications of <200m depth will be subject to a registration fee.
 The application will include the construction and testing of any borehole which does not fall within GBR3 or GBR4.
-Full subsistence charges apply when the abstraction is in operation.